splash-networks/fortinet-yt-portal/README.md

-# Draytek External Captive Portal
+# Fortinet External Captive Portal

 The following actions are required to use the code given in this repo: